c0a3bd/UnitySnowboarding/README.md

     * Offset the game board edge collider for good visual connection
 * Increase top snow edge of game board
 * Use effector to glide board on snow
+* Add left and right torque to rotate the player
+* Adjust player linear and angular drag
+    * Torque Amount = How fast the player spins
+        * Relates to Angular Drag
+    * Speed = How fast the player moves along snow
+        * Relates to player Linear Drag
+    *

 # References used
 * https://docs.unity3d.com/2021.2/Documentation/Manual/Quickstart2DSetup.html